 - Public funding for the operations and programs of the school is the same as other public charter schools in the district.
 The school may participate in the district’s bond program for capital improvements as circumstances warrant.
 Additionally, Oklahoma City Quality Schools will help supplement public funds with private donations of at least $3 million over the first five years of the school’s existence.

 - A $1 million grant from Inasmuch Foundation helped fund the addition of a new middle school, which opened in the summer of 2018 at Myriad Botanical Gardens.
 Inasmuch Foundation also committed a capital improvement grant up to $700,000 for enhancements to the garden’s educational spaces.
-The middle school is the only active, public school in a botanical garden in the country.

 Who is John W. Rex?